KwstasGeorgiadis/covid/README.md

 &nbsp; c. chmod -R 0777 /var/log/covid/app.ndjson  <br />
 &nbsp; Reminder that you can change the log's path by updating the config file  <br />
 2. You need to run redis for this app to work  <br />
 &nbsp; a.
-Check https://redis.io to download  <br />
+Check https://redis.io to download  it<br />
 &nbsp; b. redis-server  <br />
 3. Build app  <br />
 &nbsp; a. go build app.go  <br />